Look Who Was Part of The International Jazz Day 2016 All-Star Global Concert

 John McLaughlin

-A revolutionary force in music, John McLaughlin has been forging his own path on guitar since the 1960s and is still pointing the way forward.
+A revolutionary force in music, John McLaughlin has been forging his own path on guitar since the 1960s.
 Growing up in Yorkshire, England, McLaughlin studied violin and piano before gravitating to the guitar.
-He played in a variety of bands in London and later joined Tony Williams’ Lifetime band and moved to New York.
-McLaughlin soon found himself in the studio with Miles Davis recording what would become the classic album In a Silent Way.
-In 1971, he formed the Mahavishnu Orchestra, which brought together rock, jazz, and Eastern music and had a massive impact on musicians and music lovers around the world.
-The always creatively restless McLaughlin moved on to form Shakti, in which he played acoustic guitar and further immersed himself in Indian classical music.
-Throughout the following decades, he worked in a variety of groups and played on dozens of albums with artists including Stanley Clarke, Carlos Santana, Dexter Gordon and Wayne Shorter.
-McLaughlin’s most recent album is 2015’s Black Light, which features his jazz fusion quartet, the 4th Dimension.
+He played in a variety of bands in London and later joined Tony Williams’ Lifetime band.
+McLaughlin soon found himself in the studio with Miles Davis recording what would become the classic album In a Silent Way and subsequently the platinum album Bitches Brew.
+In 1971, he formed the Mahavishnu Orchestra, which united rock, jazz and Eastern music and had a massive impact on musicians and music lovers worldwide.
+His Five Peace Band with Chick Corea won the 2009 GRAMMY for Best Jazz Instrumental Album.
+Throughout the decades, McLaughlin has played on dozens of albums with artists including Stanley Clarke, Carlos Santana, Dexter Gordon and Wayne Shorter.
+His Shakti ensemble won the 2024 GRAMMY for Best Global Album.

 Pat Metheny